Nynuphar/IDEAL-doc/docs/source/interface.rst

 This section explains the different sections of IDEAL.

-.. note:: Different interfaces will be displayed depending on the user.
+.. note:: Different interfaces will be displayed for different users.

 Dashboard
 ***********

 This shows the studies to which the user is part of.

-As **IDEAL Manager** and **IDEAL User**, it gives a quick peak into the studies you can see and the patients who belong to these studies.
+As **IDEAL Manager** and **IDEAL User**, it gives a quick peak into your studies and the patients who belong to these studies.

 As **IDEAL Superuser**, it gives an overview of the different studies and users you are managing.
 It is also a quick way to check if there is any new study which needs your approval.